jbonigomes/create-react-slides/README.md

 You can add fonts via WebFontLoader (Google fonts and the likes), in the `index.js` file.

-## Code hightligthing
+## Code highligthing

-Code hightligthing is done via [Prism.js](https://prismjs.com), wrapped via the `Hightlight` component.
-By default it will only hightlight Markup, CSS, JS and C-Like languages.
-You can however load other languages on `src/components/Hightlight/index.js`.
+Code highligthing is done via [Prism.js](https://prismjs.com), wrapped via the `Highlight` component.
+By default it will only highlight Markup, CSS, JS and C-Like languages.
+You can however load other languages on `src/components/Highlight/index.js`.
 Samples on usage are included in the sample slides.